 Sales = Cost of Sales + Cost of Labor + Cost of Overhead + Profit

-Food and beverage cost control essentially means controlling the behavior of the people and the processes responsible for the expenses.
+Food and beverage cost control essentially means controlling the behaviour of the people and the processes responsible for the expenses.
 Control is a process by which a manager attempts to direct, regulate and restrain the action of people in order to achieve the desired goal.

 Food and Beverage Control in Restaurants